oberien/adb-remote-control/README.md

 From the command line run `java -jar adb-remote-control.jar`

+# Compiling

+Go into the `src/` directory and execute `javac de/oberien/adbremotecontrol/Main.java`.
+To build the `.jar` file, after compiling, execute `jar -cvfe adb-remote-control.jar de.oberien.adbremotecontrol.Main **/*.class`.
+Depending on your shell, you might need to set the correct glob options.

 # Functionality

 * All ASCII characters from (including) 32 to (excluding) 127 are sent as text.